basitali97/FCFS-Vlab/experiment/postest.md

 <br>
 POST TEST:<br>

-1. Find the completion time for the job C ?<br>
+1. Find the completion time for the job D ?<br>

  a.
 8<br>
  b.
 13<br>